Probabilistic Robustness Analysis in High Dimensional Space: Application to Semantic Segmentation Network: A Comparison Between application of CI and Randomized Smoothing on Robustness Analysis of SSNs.

-\paragraph{RQ3: How Does the Performance of our Methodology Compare to Existing Probabilistic Verification Methods for Neural Networks in the Literature?} In this section, we present a comparison with the works of \cite{fiacchini2021probabilistic, anani2024adaptive} on the Cityscapes dataset \cite{cordts2016cityscapes}.
-Since the formulation of verification guarantees differs slightly across these approaches, we first provide a general overview of the techniques proposed in \cite{fiacchini2021probabilistic, anani2024adaptive}, followed by a brief description of our own method.
+In this section, we present a comparison with the works of \cite{fiacchini2021probabilistic, anani2024adaptive} on the Cityscapes dataset \cite{cordts2016cityscapes}.
+Since the formulation of verification guarantees differs slightly across these approaches, we first provide a general overview of the techniques proposed in \cite{fiacchini2021probabilistic, anani2024adaptive}, followed by a brief description of CI-based technique.
 This will clarify how the comparison can be meaningfully established.

 \mypara{Overview 1} In \cite{fischer2021scalable}, the authors introduced a probabilistic method to verify Semantic Segmentation Neural Networks.
 Inspired by \cite{cohen2019certified}, they introduced randomness via a Gaussian noise $\nu \sim \gaussian(0, \sigma^2) \in \mathbb{R}^{h \times w \times nc}$, applied to the input, and constructed a smoothed version of the segmentation model, denoted $\overline{\mathsf{SSN}}(x)(i,j)$, for each mask pixel $(i,j)$: